xeolabs/actorjs/README.md

 subscribe to their publications, kill them, and so forth.
 You can even distribute your actors across Web Workers, giving you the capability to offload CPU-intensive processes onto separate threads.

-Find documentation and examples on the [project pages](http://actorjs.org).
+Find documentation and examples at [actorjs.org](http://actorjs.org).